 Long term care insurance helps seniors pay the costs of long term care, preventing the depletion of life savings for extended care.
 However, coverage is expensive.
 Premiums increase with the age of the purchaser.
 According to The Wall Street Journal, a 55-year-old single adult can expect to pay $2,065 a year for $162,000 in benefits with 3-percent compound inflation protection (this increases your benefits to compensate for inflation).

 If you earn ample income, premiums can be affordable, but you need to make sure you will still be able to pay the premium after you retire.
 And even if you can, you may not be able to justify the expense if you have the resources to pay for care out of pocket.
 Your financial planner can help guide you in this decision.

-- Some policies cover only specific types of long-term care, while others will cover a variety, such as nursing home, assisted living or in-home care.
+- Some policies cover only specific types of elder care planning, while others will cover a variety, such as nursing home, assisted living or in-home care.

 - Know up front to what degree premiums may increase over time.
 Also be aware that premiums vary by the number of years covered under the policy.
 Lifetime coverage can be very expensive.